PlywoodPallet/admin-dashboard/README.md

 - how do I disable the <a> tag from being recognized by grid.
 When it sees it wrap two divs, it considers it one grid element instead of two.
 My current workaround is settings <a class="grid-container"> but isn't good for readability (better that he div above it gets class="grid-container")
 - Make page function buttons bigger
 - Encapsulate page sections in <nav> <header> <main> <footer> tags
+- Would min-height be useful for project cards?
+- Secondary-nav - add padding on right side same as on the left

 Project History
 - Researched CSS naming conventions https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/